ctmrbio/stag-mwc/docs/source/running.rst

     from the same folder, so you can bind the main database folder into the Singularity container with e.g. ``--singularity-args "-B /db"``.
 Note that database paths need to specified in the config file so that the paths are correct from inside the Singularity container.
+Read more about specifying bind paths in the official Singularity docs: specifying-bind-paths_.

 To run |full_name| on e.g. UPPMAX's Rackham, run the following command from inside the workflow repository directory::